 - Safe Mode with Command Prompt: You’ll want to make sure you know how to use the Command Prompt before even entering this version of Safe Mode.
 This brings up the Command Prompt and lets you type in commands in old-school DOS style to get your way around broken things in the operating system.
 It’s less dependent on a visual interface.

-If you can still get into Windows 11 and your PC isn’t entirely broken, one of the easiest ways to activate Safe Mode on Windows 11 is from the login screen.
-You can do this by following our steps below.
+If you can still get into Windows 11 and your PC isn’t entirely broken, one of the easiest ways to activate Safe Mode on

 Step 1: Hold down the Shift key and click on the power button icon in the lower right corner of the screen.